cybercongress/cybercongress/site/content/post/year-in-cyber.md

 ## Cyber?

 The biggest question of the year has been: `what is Cyber`?
 What is its purpose and where are we headed?
-Of course, internally, we know the answer from the inception, but we have had difficulty sharing across our message.
+Of course, internally, we know these answers from the inception of the protocol, but we have had difficulty sharing across our message.
 We have tried to pinpoint our product market fit several times over the past few years.
 So far, without success.
 Considering our previous blockchain experience, we knew this isn't going to be an easy ride.
-But we were surprised to learn how difficult it is to find a market fit for software even if case the software solve a real world issue.
+But we were surprised to learn how difficult it is to find a market fit for software, even in the case where this software can solve a real world issue.

 So, what is Cyber?